Massanutten Mountain Trails 100 Mile Run

 - Mark your bags.
 Put your name, bib number and the name of the aid station on each bag.
 Do not put the aid station number on your bag.
 Don't put "AS #12."
 Put "Visitor Center."

 (Aid station numbers create confusion on drop bags.
-If the runner with bib number 12 has gone through the Visitor Center aid station, any bag with a 12 on it is likely to be sent back to the ranch even if its owner has not yet arrived at the aid station.)
+If the runner with bib number 12 has gone through the Visitor Center aid station, any bag with a 12 on it is likely to be sent back to the start/finish even if its owner has not yet arrived at the aid station.)

 - Be sure that the markings on your bag are clear and indelible.
-A good system is to use duct tape and a marking pen.
+A good system is to use is duct tape and a marking pen.
 Writing directly on a plastic bag may smudge.
 We read the names on the bags to sort them at the aid station.
 The names are not just there in case the bag is lost.
 Make your name legible and permanent, please!

 - Put anything you want to remain dry in a second, sealed food bag.
 We will try to keep your bags dry, but we may not be successful.
 At some aid stations, dry space is scare.